ironbar/arc25/docs/modeling/Iteration_25_debug_parallel_code_execution.md

 # 127.53run/s
 ```

 These results show that there is something wrong with `venv_0e8c9c65f4e428eaa5db41171ac52335` that makes execution very slow.
+Notice that the filesystem doesn't seem to be the problem because we have created a new environment
+on the same folder and it is much faster.

 One weird thing is that they all have the same versions of the python libraries: